alex-nicat/ietf-dprive-phase2-requirements/draft-lmo-dprive-phase2-requirements.md

   * Non-functional requirements, e.g. diversity of implementations
   * Horizontal vs. vertical scaling, for example similar to http servers
-  * Use of DANE for authentication: strict vs. opportunistic
+  * Use of DANE {{?RFC6698}} for authentication: strict vs. opportunistic
   * Incremental deployment
   * Cache reuse vs. downgrade?
 Does the cache need to be partitioned?
 When can an in-cache answer retrieved via cleartext be served encrypted to a recursive query?
-  * (Use of TCP fast open)
+  * (Use of TCP fast open) - but this might be a requirement for the actual encryption protocol

 **TODO**: Actual requirements of implementors - essentially, they follow what Operators need?